alchemy1/Win.10-SpyWare-Bloat-Telemetry-Remove/README.md

-## Remove Bloat & SpyWare in Win-10: Instructions, Naming Convention, Editing, Running Batch scripts etc.
+## Remove BloatWare, Telemetry & SpyWare Services in Win-10: Instructions, Naming Convention, Editing, Running Batch scripts etc.

-Improved hwinfo.com Script I Forked and adapted for 2yrs after usage compatible with 10 home, pro, ltsb with CU Update as for the earlier releases, will be updated if you help with the tweaks and share or help to improve by reporting issues & requesting-pulls in order to get better experience while using this OS.
+Updated & improved hwinfo.com Script I've Forked and adapted for usage on newer Win-10 releases,  compatible with 10 home, pro, ltsb with CU Update as for the earlier releases, will be updated if you help with the tweaks and share or help to improve by reporting issues & requesting-pulls in order to get better experience while using this OS.

 ![YOUR SSD/HDD USAGE GOES 100% - Microsoft Compatibility Telemetry Service](https://linustechtips.com/main/uploads/monthly_2017_01/5874265216415_Screenshot(142).png.88240b85c01e3748bc05f46e5227f157.png "Windows 10 Spyware SSD/HDD 100% & heating, after a clean Windows10 install or last cumulative update Telemetry Service is Renamed/rEnambled after I blocked it & HDD/SSD is 100% in idle state constantly!")